Advanced Placement (AP)

 Drawing 3 semester units

-Advanced Placement Examinations for the University of California System
+Advanced Placement Examinations for University of California

-The University of California (UC) grants credit for all College Board Advanced Placement Tests in which a student scores 3, 4 or 5.
-The credit may be subject credit, graduation credit or credit toward general education requirements, as determined by evaluators at each UC campus.
+• The credit may be subject credit, graduation credit or credit toward general education requirements, as determined by evaluators at each UC campus.

-Students should be aware that college courses taken prior to or after enrolling at the University may duplicate the content of AP examinations.
+• Students should be aware that college courses taken prior to or after enrolling at the University may duplicate the content of AP examinations.
 In these cases, the University may not award credit for both the course and the AP exam.

 UC NOTES: All AP exams are reevaluated by the UC at time of application for acceptance into majors.